Ultima Replenisher - Lemon Black Tea Review 2026: Worth the Price?

 Research-backed dose: No established dose from provided studies

-In this product: 47mg calcium per serving (underdosed)
+In this product: 47mg calcium (underdosed)

 Natural zero-calorie sweetener from a plant.
 May modestly reduce hunger; limited human evidence for other health claims.